arthurmaul/Sentinel/README.md

 `internal/core` and `internal/rest` import `internal/model` , which will not import anything else.

-This can be visualized as a series of progressively deeper layers
+This can be visualized as a series of progressively deeper layers:

 ```mermaid
 graph TD